SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-4-0.md

 4. Click **Import content**.
 You have now added a client ID and password to your FSA Spartacus storefront configuration.

-You can verify that the OAuth client has been successfully defined by entering the following curl command in the terminal or the command prompt window:
+You can verify that the OAuth client has been successfully defined with the following `curl` command:

 ```typescript
 curl -k -d "client_id=mobile_android&client_secret=secret&grant_type=client_credentials" -X POST https://localhost:9002/authorizationserver/oauth/token
 ```

-The curl command sends a POST request for an access token, using the client ID and password that you added to the back end.
+The `curl` command sends a POST request for an access token, using the client ID and password that you added to the back end.
 The command should return something similar to the following:

 ```typescript
 {